elimc/jumpstart/README.md

 **jumpstart**
 ===========================

-A simple starter theme for WordPress.
-It is simpler and cleaner than the _s theme from WordPress, yet it has much more functionality, and a more sophisticated build process.

-This theme is built for those who are going to custom code their sites.
+A modern WordPress theme with a sophisticated build process.
+Inspiration is taken from JointsWP, Underscores, and numerous lessons I have picked up over the years.

 About
 -----